Geodan/i3dm.export/README.md

 In the i3dm header the value 'gltfFormat' is set to 0.
 In this case, the model should be a valid absolute or relative url to the binary glTF.
 The client is responsible for retrieving the binary glTF's.
 Both the i3dm's and binary glTF's should be copied to a production server.

+## External tilesets

+When the spatial extent of the input table is larger then the super extent (option -s), multiple tileset files will be generated.
+Those tilesets are referenced in the super tileset.json file, using the external tilesets technique (https://docs.opengeospatial.org/cs/18-053r2/18-053r2.html#45).
+When the spatial extent of the input table is smaller then the super extent (option -s), only 1 tileset.json file will be generated.

 ## Composites

 When there are multiple models in the tile instances, a composite tile (cmpt) will be generated.
+Specs see https://docs.opengeospatial.org/cs/18-053r2/18-053r2.html#249 .
 The composite tile contains a collection of instanced 3d tiles (i3dm), for each model there is 1 i3dm.
 When there is only 1 model used in the instances, an i3dm tile will be generated.

 ## Instance batch info